Distance Education Program

 The University of Dubuque has offered a fully accredited distance Master of Divinity degree since 2007.
 This degree program allows you to take the majority of classes from home.

-The first fall semester begins in August, with orientation and a two-week residential intensive in Dubuque followed by online courses.
+The first fall semester begins in August, with orientation and a two-week residential intensive in Dubuque.
 This gives new students an opportunity to meet and interact with classmates and the professors who are responsible for your education.
 The friendships you’ll develop while taking your courses will last for years and your instruction will prepare you for a lifetime of service.
 Each year you will return to Dubuque for a two-week August intensive.